Natural Therapy Research and Training Center

 My Acupuncture treatment focuses on selecting points mainly located in 4-limb areas that make safety the first priority.
 For example, for headaches, I used points on feet; for shoulder pains, I use the points on legs; for neck pains, I use points on hands.
 For left side problems, I use the points on the right.
 For right side problems, I use the points on the left.This reflects well the basic idea of traditional Chinese medicine that: for diseases in upper areas, looking for points lower areas; for diseases on the left side, looking for points on right side, for disease in the lower areas, looking for points in the upper areas.
 Some of these points just like reset buttons for your body, once I hit it, it works.

-The Korean "hand needle free technique" (belong to Korean Hand Acupuncture) uses special metal pellets on hands, which is especially a wonderful choice for people who are afraid of needles.
-More detailed introduction on Korean Hand Acupuncture can be found in services page as well as in links.
+The hand Patch Therapy uses regular plants seeds as well as some common herbs on hands, which is especially a wonderful choice for people who are afraid of needles.
+More detailed introduction on Hand Patch Therapy can be found in services page as well as in links.